-The South saw these protective tariffs as severely damaging to their economy.
-In addition to paying higher prices on goods, the increased taxes on British imports made it difficult for Britain to pay for the cotton they imported from the South.
+The South was largely agricultural and relied on the North and foreign countries for manufactured goods.
+Southerners viewed these protective tariffs as severely damaging to their economy.
+First, they had to pay higher prices on goods.
+Furthermore, the increased taxes on British imports made it difficult for Britain to pay for the cotton they imported from the South.
 The South Carolina legislature asked Vice President John C. Calhoun to prepare a report on the tariff situation.
-This would become known as the South Carolina Exposition that contended the tariffs were unconstitutional.
+This report—known as the South Carolina Exposition—claimed that the tariffs were unconstitutional.

 Doctrine of Nullification

-John C. Calhoun's South Carolina Exposition was therefore a Doctrine of nullification.
-The Doctrine of Nullification explained the concept that a state has the right to reject federal law.
-The Doctrine of Nullification was first introduced by Thomas Jefferson and James Madison.
+John C. Calhoun's South Carolina Exposition outlined a Doctrine of Nullification.
+It claimed that a state has the right to reject federal law.

 Tariffs Declared Unconstitutional

-In his South Carolina Exposition John C. Calhoun argued that the 1828 Tariff of Abominations was unconstitutional because:
+In his South Carolina Exposition, John C. Calhoun argued that the 1828 Tariff of Abominations was unconstitutional for several reasons:

 Robert Hayne and Daniel Webster

-John C. Calhoun presided over the debates of the Senate, the ideas expressed in his South Carolina Exposition document were therefore first publicly conveyed by Senator Robert Hayne of South Carolina.
-One response to the principle of Nullification came in January 1830 from Daniel Webster of Massachusetts in one of the most brilliant speeches ever delivered in Congress: "...
+The ideas expressed in John C. Calhoun’s South Carolina Exposition document were first publicly conveyed by Senator Robert Hayne of South Carolina.
+Daniel Webster of Massachusetts responded in a brilliant speech: "...
 The people have declared that this constitution ... shall be the supreme law."